-Example of Arc of fire, Range of fire and LOS:

-In this example, we have one unit of 4pdr French guns.
+In the following example of Arc of fire, Range of fire and LOS, we have one unit of 4pdr French guns.

 The red crosses designate hexes which are not in the LOS of the artillery unit which therefore cannot target units hidden by woods, elevation and village hexes.